-Introducing My Printer
+Introducing my 3D Printer

 As first 3D printer I decided to get an Anycubic I3 Mega.
-This printer comes almost pre-assembled, only 4 screws are needed to put the printer itself together.
-After levelling the bed I printed the provided test file, the owl you can see on the right, which turned out really nice.
-The print quality is great out of the box.
+This printer comes almost pre-assembled, only 4 screws are needed to put the printer together.
+After levelling the bed I printed the provided test file, an owl.
+Which turned out really nice.
+The print quality is really good out of the box.
 Nevertheless it feels wrong to me to keep a machine in its original state.
 I always like tinkering around and improve things.

 Since the ambient temperature inside the enclosure tends to get too warm, I added an extraction fan which triggers at a temperature of 40°C and stops again if the ambient temperature is below 38°C. To achieve the temperature control I simply used a cheap temperature control module.
-It is really easy to install this module, just connect 12V to the module and connect your fan with its own power source to the module and set the temperature – that’s it.
-Still you need to make sure that the electronics are either outside of the enclosure or you should actively cool them.
+It is really easy to install this module, just connect 12V to the module and connect your fan with its own power source.
+The only thing left is to set the temperature.
+You need to make sure that the electronics are either outside of the enclosure or you should actively cool them.
 To ensure the cooling of the electronics there is another 120mm fan in the bottom of the enclosure which blows cool air directly to the electronics.

 If you are also interested in getting an Anycubic I3 Mega: